klememi/DailyCodingProblem/README.md

 It takes 1 step to move from (0, 0) to (1, 1).
 It takes one more step to move from (1, 1) to (1, 2).

 ## 100[]() - TODO
-> This problem was asked by Alibaba.
+> This problem was asked by Alibaba

 Given an even number (greater than 2), return two prime numbers whose sum will be equal to the given number.